hashicorp/design-system/website/docs/about/accessibility-statement.md

 ## Conformance status

 The Web Content Accessibility Guidelines (WCAG) define requirements for designers and engineers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Helios intends to be fully conformant with WCAG 2.1 Level AA.
+Helios intends to be fully conformant with WCAG 2.2 Level AA requirements.

 For clarity, fully conformant means that the content fully conforms to the accessibility standard.